Montgomery County, Maryland: Federal representation

-In the 118th Congress, Montgomery is represented in the U.S. House of Representatives by Glenn Ivey (D) of the 4th district, David Trone (D) of the 6th district, and Jamie Raskin (D) of the 8th district.
+In the 119th Congress, Montgomery County is represented in the U.S. House of Representatives by Glenn Ivey (D) of the 4th district, April McClain Delaney (D) of the 6th district, and Jamie Raskin (D) of the 8th district.

-Mongomery County is one of the most consistently Democratic counties in Maryland.
+Montgomery County is one of the most consistently Democratic counties in Maryland.
 Before 1928, the County never voted Republican.
-In total, it has only voted Republican 8 times.
+In total, it has only voted Republican in eight presidential elections.
 The Democratic presidential candidate has won Montgomery County in every presidential election since 1988.
-In 2020, Donald Trump turned in the worst showing for a Republican in 152 years, not even managing to reach 20% of the vote.
+In 2020, Joe Biden won the county with 78% of the vote, and in 2024 Kamala Harris won with 74% of the vote.